freedomofpress/securedrop-workstation-docs/docs/general/status.rst

 SecureDrop Workstation is currently in active development, and has not yet had a stable release.

-The 1.0.0 general availability release is tentatively planned for TBD.
+The 1.0.0 general availability release is tentatively planned for Q3/Q4 2024.

 Freedom of the Press Foundation has operated a pilot program with a limited number of organizations whose environments were especially well-suited for